Glossary of UCSC IT Policy-Related Terms

 Electronic Communications Service Provider: Any campus unit or individual who provides electronic communications services that involve the use of University equipment and facilities.

 Electronic Information Resource (EIR) : A resource used in support of University activities that involves the electronic storage, processing or transmitting of data, as well as the data itself.
-Electronic Information Resources include application systems, operating systems, tools, communications systems, data – in raw, summary, and interpreted form – and associated computer server, desktop (workstation), portable devices (laptops, PDAs) or media (CD ROM, memory sticks, flash drives), communications and other hardware used to conduct activities in support of the University’s mission.
+Electronic Information Resources include application systems, operating systems, tools, communications systems, electronic services, including services offered through contracts with the university, data in raw, summary, and interpreted form; and associated computer servers, desktops (workstations), portable devices (laptops, PDAs) or media (CD ROM, memory sticks, flash drives), communications and other hardware used to conduct activities in support of the University’s mission.
 These resources are valued information assets of the University.

 Electronic Personal Identity Information (PII): See Personal Identity Information (PII).